Q: Why are Ragdolls expensive?

 2. "Are all the Kings and Queens in your program purebred, registered Ragdolls with pedigrees/certificates?
 Will the kittens be registered?"

 *If you're told that you're purchasing a purebred Ragdoll, the breeder selling the kitten should be able to prove it with documentation.
 Ensuring that the parents of the kitten you're purchasing are pedigreed/registered Ragdolls (thereby producing registrable offspring) is the only real assurance you have of this.
 Otherwise, the kitten should not come with a purebred price tag.
 This advice is especially important if you see an ad for 'Purebred Ragdoll Kittens', yet there is no mention of the breeder/cattery being registered with an organization, or of the Kings and Queens being registered Ragdolls.
 Without documentation, there is no guarantee where the cats' bloodlines originated, what breed they may have been outcrossed with, or what conditions/diseases the cats may be genetically predisposed to; the cats being bred and the kittens being produced are simply pretty, Ragdoll look-alikes.
 This practice also makes it more difficult to guarantee that the kittens produced in these environments will be healthy and have that classic, easygoing Ragdoll disposition.
 As such, it's completely unethical for these individuals to sell their kittens - being passed off as purebred Ragdolls - for hundreds of dollars.
-Price is a big clue here: You can expect to pay at least $800.00 for a purebred, registrable Ragdoll pet kitten.
+Price is a big clue here: Depending on location and demand, you can expect to pay at least $850.00-$900.00 for a purebred, registrable Ragdoll pet kitten.
 Unsuspecting individuals sometimes pay the purebred/registrable price on the presumption that what they've been told about the kitten is true.
 If you're being asked to pay hundreds of dollars for a kitten that's being marketed as a 'Purebred Ragdoll' (and a purebred Ragdoll is what you're looking for), however no proof of such can be produced by the breeder, you should consider walking away.
 This IS NOT to say that non-pedigreed cats and kittens are not beautiful, or lovable, or desirable, or unworthy of being family pets; we have 2 non-pedigreed moggy rescues that are just as much a part of our family as our Ragdolls.
 However, many shelters and rescue organizations exist that occasionally adopt out sweet Ragdoll look-alikes as well as Ragdolls that have been displaced or surrendered - though these Ragdolls will likely not come with their original registration.
 Bottom line, no one should be breeding non-pedigreed cats (or dogs) to sell to the public.
 If an individual chooses to do so, there should be honesty and transparency reflected in the pet marketing, health history, and pricing.